orbeon/orbeon-forms-doc/form-runner/api/persistence/export-zip.md

 ## Purpose

-The Zip export API is used to export a form definition and its data in a single ZIP file.
+The Zip Export API is used to export a form definition and its data in a single ZIP file.
 This is internally used by the [Forms Admin page](/form-runner/feature/forms-admin-page.md) to export a form definition and its data.

 ## API